UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team19-pose-estimation.md

 Pose estimation is a process that requires significant computatinal resouces, and just over a decade ago, such a task seemed near impossible.
 With recent advances in GPU, TPU, and other processing techology, applications incorporating pose estimation like motion tracking are becoming possible.

-Let us introduce several key terminologies related to pose estimation that will help us understand the remainer of the article
+First, let us introduce several key terminologies related to pose estimation that will help us understand the remainder of the article.

+### Instance Segmentation

+Instance segmentation is the process of classifying individual objects and then localizing each of them with a bounding box.
+This is different from semantic segmentation, which classifies an image pixel by pixel and treats all pixels in the same class as one object.

+With a single-object image, the only tasks necessary are classifying, which is giving a class to the main object, and localizing, which is finding the object's bounding box.
+With multiple-object images, object detection is required to carry this task out for each object in the image and differentiate between different objects.

 ### Top-down vs. Bottom-up methods